gene-git/nginx_passwd/README.md

   If running as non-root then set root\_dest a user writable directory

 ### Dependencies

 - Run Time :
   - python (3.9 or later)
   - passlib

-NB versions 1.1 and earlier used openssl - all newer version nuse python passlib library.
+NB versions 1.1 and earlier used openssl - all newer version now use python passlib library.

 ```